On behalf of The Law Office of Gustavo E. Frances, P.A.

 Let Us Help You Get Through This

 If you are going through a divorce, you need to consider seeking help from a qualified and experienced Fort Lauderdale divorce lawyer.
 These cases are emotional and can become complicated.
 With the help of an attorney, you can be sure you are being treated fairly at all times.
-The Law Office of Gustavo E. Frances is ready to handle every aspect of your case.
-If you need a Fort Lauderdale defense attorney by your side, you can contact us today by clicking here or calling 954-533-2756 for a free consultation.
+The Law Office Of Gustavo E. Frances, P.A. is ready to handle every aspect of your case.
+If you need a Fort Lauderdale divorce attorney by your side, you can contact us today by clicking here or calling 954-533-2756 for a free consultation.